SONDERI/my_first/README.md

 # my_first

 my first repository to write
-Bioinformatics workshop from monday 23rd-27th January 2023 DAY ONE
+Bioinformatics workshop from monday 23rd-27th January 2023

+# DAY ONE

 Installation of tools

 Install;
 gitbash and R studio

-DAY TWO
+# DAY TWO

 Introduction to commandline

-DAY THREE
+# DAY THREE

+Introduction to shell and github